Private Equity in South Africa

 Private Equity Recruitment Process in South Africa

 - Internships: Internships are one of the most important things you can do.
-And go for 6 months to 12 months internships for maximum benefits.
-In South African private equity market, there is a practice.
-Many private equity firms offer Analyst Program time to time.
-It’s not always available though.
+And go for 6 months to 12 months of internships for maximum benefits.
+In the South African private equity market, there is a practice.
+Many private equity firms offer Analyst Programs from time to time.
+It’s not always available, though.
 But if you have good grades and you have passed out from a top-notch university, you can take advantage of this program.
 They have two options for you – pre-MBA and post-MBA.
-For pre-MBA option, you need to have the highest degree of honors along with great numerical and analytical ability.
+For the pre-MBA option, you need to have the highest degree of honors along with great numerical and analytical ability.
 For post-MBA applications, you need to complete your MBA from a leading school recently.
-This is a 24-month program where you will learn all the trade secrets by working with the full-time employees and if you can successfully complete the program and demonstrate great competitiveness, you will be hired full time into the private equity firm.
+This is a 24-month program where you will learn all the trade secrets by working with full-time employees, and if you can successfully complete the program and demonstrate great competitiveness, you will be hired full time into the private equity firm.

 - Interviews: The approach to interviews is similar.
-You need to go through 3-4 rounds of interview.
-And the first round would be “fit” round where you need to demonstrate whether you are a perfect fit for that particular private equity firm or not.
-Then you will be sitting with associate and analyst.
+You need to go through 3-4 rounds of interviews.
+And the first round would be the “fit” round, where you need to demonstrate whether you are a perfect fit for that particular private equity firm or not.
+Then you will be sitting with an associate and analyst.
 And finally, you will sit with MD and HR for the final round.
-Private equity in South Africa like to hire local candidates.
+Private equity in South Africa likes to hire local candidates.
 So if you’re a native, it will definitely be your added advantage.
 If not, you should know the culture and the language well to get through.

 Culture in Private Equity in South Africa

 Two things are most important in Private Equity in South African.

 These can be called the most significant components of culture in South African private equity firms.

 - The first is equality.
 Through BEE (Black Economic Empowerment), the recruitment process always hires both white and black in a 50-50 ratio.
 That’s why there is always a huge gap between the interview sessions and the time of offers.